alfredzimmer/TimelyCanvas/README.md

 # Timely Canvas
-A handy tool for PH IBers to create their daily schedule.
-Site still under construction.
+Site is still under construction.
+Stay tuned!

 # Develop
 The project is built with Vite and React, deployed using Vercel.